OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 annual air temperature, annual precipitation amount and similar, [MODIS Long-term nighttime Land Surface Temperatures](https://doi.org/10.5281/zenodo.1420114) for months 1, 3, 6 and 9, [snow probability images for winter months](https://doi.org/10.5281/zenodo.5774953) and DTM elevation model from Copernicus.
-We can load the stack of rasters to R and use principal components to reduce overlap between different layers:
+We can load the stack of rasters into R and use principal components to reduce overlap between different layers: